Felony DUI

 Driving Drunk With an Ignition Interlock Device

-An ignition interlock device (IID) is like a breathalyzer to start your car.
-An IID is attached to your vehicle and requires a clean breath, without any trace of alcohol, for the car to start.
 The IID also requires rolling samples while you are driving.
-If you get a friend to blow into or you tamper with the device, you can face penalties.
+You can face penalties if you get a friend to blow into or tamper with the device.
 If you still get behind the wheel with an IID and are arrested for another drunk driving offense, you could face a felony charge.

 Causing a Hit-and-Run While Driving Drunk